The IXPE and multifrequency polarimetric view of the extreme blazars 1ES 1101-232 and RGB J0710+591: Observations and data analysis

 \subsection{Optical, millimeter-wave and radio observations}

-Optical and radio/mm polarization observations were performed for both sources using the Calar Alto Faint Object Spectrograph (CAFOS, \citealp{escudero2024iop4}) on the Calar Alto 2.2m Telescope, the DIPOL-1 polarimeter at the Sierra Nevada Observatory \citep[DIPOL-1,][]{otero2024} using the IOP4 data reduction pipeline, \citep{juanescudero:2023,escudero2024iop4}, the Alhambra Faint Object Spectrograph and Camera (ALFOSC) at the Nordic Optical Telescope (NOT, \citealp{Nilsson2018}), the KANATA telescope using the Hiroshima Optical and Near-InfraRed camera (HONIR, \citealp{kawabata_new_1999,akitaya_honir_2014}), the 60~cm telescope at the Belogradchik Observatory \citep{Bachev2024}, the SMA Monitoring of AGN with POLarization (SMAPOL) program \citep{Myserlis2025}, and finally the Effelsberg 100-m telescope through the monitoring the Stokes Q, U, I, and V emission of AGN jets in Radio (QUIVER, \citealp{kraus2003,myserlis2018,Myserlis2025}) and the Tev Effelsberg Long-term Agn MONitoring (TELAMON, \citealp{Eppel2024}) programs.
+Optical and radio/mm polarization observations were performed for both sources using the Calar Alto Faint Object Spectrograph (CAFOS, \citealp{escudero2024iop4}) on the Calar Alto 2.2m Telescope, the DIPOL-1 polarimeter at the Sierra Nevada Observatory \citep[DIPOL-1,][]{otero2024} using the IOP4 data reduction pipeline, \citep{juan_escudero:2023,escudero2024iop4}, the Alhambra Faint Object Spectrograph and Camera (ALFOSC) at the Nordic Optical Telescope (NOT, \citealp{Nilsson2018}), the KANATA telescope using the Hiroshima Optical and Near-InfraRed camera (HONIR, \citealp{kawabata_new_1999,akitaya_honir_2014}), the 60~cm telescope at the Belogradchik Observatory \citep{Bachev2024}, the SMA Monitoring of AGN with POLarization (SMAPOL) program \citep{Myserlis2025}, and finally the Effelsberg 100-m telescope through the monitoring the Stokes Q, U, I, and V emission of AGN jets in Radio (QUIVER, \citealp{kraus2003,myserlis2018,Myserlis2025}) and the Tev Effelsberg Long-term Agn MONitoring (TELAMON, \citealp{Eppel2024}) programs.
 All the optical observations were reduced following standard calibration procedures using polarized and unpolarized standard stars to account for instrumental polarization.
 Where possible, the R-band measurements have been corrected for the depolarizing effect of the host-galaxy flux using the galaxy profiles from \cite{Falomo2000,Nilsson2007} following \cite{Hovatta2016}.
 The optical polarization observations are shown in Fig. \ref{fig:MWL_0710} and \ref{fig:MWL_1101}.
+Note that, although some of the measurements relative to 1ES 1101-232 have not been corrected, the effect on the net polarization is small.

 RGB J0710+591 shows a very high degree of optical polarization with a median and standard deviation over the IXPE observation of $\Pi_O=13.9\%$ and $\sigma_{\Pi_O}=1.8\%$.
 On the contrary, the radio polarization observations yielded only upper limits (at the 3$\sigma$ level) of $<15\%$ at 2.5~GHz, $<9.8\%$ at 4.8~GHz, $<3\%$ at 6.6~GHz, $<30\%$ at 10.4~GHz, $<3\%$ at 13.6~GHz, and $<6.9\%$ at 225.5~GHz.
 The median optical polarization angle for the duration of the IXPE is at $\rm\psi_O=18.3$ degrees with a standard deviation of $\rm\sigma_{\psi_O}=3$.
 Estimates of the direction of the jet vary from 10 degrees to 50 degrees \cite{Wu2012,Hovatta2016, Plavin2022} with an average of 26 degrees and a wide opening angle of 45 degrees \cite{Wu2012}.
 Although the VLBI observations are not contemporaneous with the optical observations the latter seem to be fairly aligned with the jet axis, as is often the case for HSP sources \citep{liodakis22,Kouch2024,Capecchiacci2025}.